TheWifflebrain/MachineLearningwithGraphs/README.md

 the gnnsdata.ipynb file creates the xxxx.net files needed for the gnns.ipynb.
 please put those files where the gnns.ipynb can see them (community_algorithm folder) Although they are already created amd in the community_algorithm folder. it also contains xxxx.gexf files to visualize the graphs on the program Gephi.
+The mian files you need to run are TIMES_kmeans.ipynb, TIMES_louvain.pynb gnnsdata.ipynb just creates the data needed for GNNS graphs.ipynb are graphs we used for the paper